 3. Too Much Subjectivity

 This happens when an author’s personal preferences influence the design too much.
 Instead of designing a cover that fits your genre needs, an author sometimes wants a particular color or visual element on the cover that doesn’t fit the genre or is just a plain bad design choice.
-Cover designs shouldn’t be boring or too cliché.
-Adding an interesting or different element can work, but when suggesting ideas for cover designs, don’t get too attached to anything..
+Here is an example of someone just using family vacation pictures for the cover, not a good idea (pleasing family members over the real readers here):

 A designer should never be dismissive of the author’s ideas and not explain anything.
-A good designer is not only paid to design but is also the author’s guide to what works and what doesn’t, so the designer needs to at least explain in some detail of why the color or design element on a particular cover doesn’t work.
+A good designer is not only paid to design but is also the author’s guide to what works and what doesn’t, so the designer needs to at least explain in some detail why the color or design element on a particular cover doesn’t work.

 4. Weak Hierarchy/Structure

-Every design should have a simple, clear hierarchy of elements.
-Whether it’s a book cover, website design, or poster, the way design is laid out impacts how readers perceive it.
-This is one of those design things that non-designer will not even spot easily, and that’s why DIY covers can suck.
+Whether it’s a book cover, website design, or poster, how design is laid out impacts how readers perceive it.
+This is one of those design things that non-designer will not spot and that’s why DIY covers can suck.

 Structure

-All book covers have text and visual layout patterns which are repetitive once you learn them and recognize those that don’t have them.
-Not using these layout patterns creates a weak design.
-Breaking rules for the sake of breaking them isn’t always the best thing.
+Breaking rules for the sake of breaking them isn’t always the best thing either(if you like breaking them).
 Breaking these patterns can work if they are done by those who already know the rules well.
 A clever new pattern can result in a worse design than keeping it simple.
 Sometimes a small, simple tweak of a usual design structure will produce a better result than reinventing the design structure.

 Some structure samples and their tweaks:

-Structure One – Title in the middle and author name below it with the visuals around them.
+Structure One Title in the middle and author name below it with the visuals around them.

-Structure Two – Visual in the middle and the text on top and bottom, title or text interchangeable.
+Structure Two Visual in the middle and the text on top and bottom, title or text interchangeable.

-This is a common design structure, probably what most would call a ”normal” cover.
 Both covers are great and do their job genre-wise and both look awesome.
 The cover on the left plays with the structure, showing more dimension with the magic energy coming out of hand along with the title being on different layers of paper.
 Again, a simple tweak creates an exciting cover.

 Hierarchy

-Hierarchy is often different on every cover, which means all design elements—title, main visual, author name, supporting visual— are laid out in a way that matches their importance.
-On the cover for Ruta Sepetys book, the author name is the first thing that stands out on the cover before the eye is drawn down to the visual, and only then do you notice the title.
-It’s even hard to read in a small thumbnail, but since the author name is the main selling point, that is done deliberately.
-The main element is the name, and the visual is the secondary element, and the title is last.
+On the cover of Ruta Sepetys’ book, the author’s name is the first thing that stands out on the cover before the eye is drawn down to the visual, and only then do you notice the title.
+It’s even hard to read in a small thumbnail, but since the author’s name is the main selling point, that is done deliberately.
+Thus the main element is the name and it’s the biggest, the visual is the secondary element, and the title is last.
+I would recommend a more readable and legible title tho, though, for this cover too.
+It’s possible to make it so by moving the visual a bit upwards which would give more space for a bigger title.

 5. Too Many Fonts Used on the Cover

-The general guideline for good typography—use two contrasting fonts.
-Never use more than three fonts on a cover.
+The general guideline for good typography — use two contrasting fonts.
 Sometimes a third font is okay and can be used.
 But if you use a third font, it should be used as a tagline or supporting text, not the main message.
-Often you can just use one font and change the weight or thickness, bold and regular, regular and italic, etc.

 6. Boring and Bland Design